Triple Clasp Formulas for $G_2$: Introduction

+Kuperberg also introduced the terminology \emph{clasp} to refer to an idempotent projecting to the highest weight irreducible summand of a tensor product of fundamental representations, viewed as a morphism in $\textbf{Web}_q(\mathfrak{g})$.
+If the highest weight of this irreducible summand is $\lambda$, then we will call this idempotent a $\lambda$-clasp.
+To generalize the Jones-Wenzl recursion, a first step is to find recursive formulas of clasps in the rank two cases.

+In the $\mathfrak{sl}_3$ case, a recursive formula was given by Ohtsuki and Yamada \cite[Definition 2.4]{OhtsukiYamada}, where they called a clasp a ``magic element".
+Later, Dongseok Kim found other recursive formulas for the $\mathfrak{sl}_3$ case as well \cite[Theorem 3.3]{Kim07}.

-In \cite{elias2015light}, Elias made his type $A$ clasp conjecture, which gives a precise description of each $\mathfrak{sl}_n$ projector using the language of $\mathfrak{sl}_n$ webs \cite{CKM}.
-The work in \cite{elias2015light} also provides a basis for all homomorphism spaces between fundamental representations for $\mathfrak{sl}_n$.
+In \cite[Conjecture 3.16]{elias2015light}, Elias made his type $A$ clasp conjecture, which implies a recursive description of each $\mathfrak{sl}_n$ clasp using the language of $\mathfrak{sl}_n$ webs.
+Also, \cite[Theorem 2.57]{elias2015light} provides a basis for all homomorphism spaces between fundamental representations for $\mathfrak{sl}_n$.
 These bases have a particularly nice form which reduces the validity of the type $A$ clasp conjecture to an explicit (but unwieldy) calculation.
-In \cite{elias2015light} Elias proved the type $A_n$ clasp conjecture by hand for $n\le 3$.
+In \cite[Section 3.4 and Section 3.5]{elias2015light} Elias proved the $\mathfrak{sl}_n$ clasp conjecture by hand for $n\le 4$.

-In the $\mathfrak{sp}_4$ case, Kim gave single clasp expansions for the $(a,0)$-clasp and $(0,b)$-clasp, and also deduced double clasp expansions for clasps with these weights \cite{Kim07}.
-However, an inductive formula for $\mathfrak{sp}_4$ $(a,b)$-clasp remained unknown until recently, when triple clasp expansions were given by the first named author in \cite{Sp4Clasp}.
-This also gave rise to a generalization of Elias's type $A$ clasp conjecture to type $C_2$.
+Since $\mathfrak{sp}_4$ is rank two, there are two simple roots: one short $\alpha_1$ and one long $\alpha_2$.
+We write $\varpi_1$ and $\varpi_2$ for the corresponding fundamental weights.
+In the $\mathfrak{sp}_4$ case, Kim gave recursive clasp formulas for the $a\varpi_1$-clasp \cite[Corollary 4.3]{Kim07} and the $b\varpi_2$-clasp \cite[Corollary 4.5]{Kim07}.
+However, an inductive formula for the $\mathfrak{sp}_4$ $a\varpi_1 + b\varpi_2$-clasp remained unknown until recently, when the first named author derived formulas generalizing Elias's type $A$ clasp conjecture to type $C_2$ \cite[Theorem 1.5]{Sp4Clasp}.

 In the $\mathfrak{g}_2$ case, little was known before the present work.
-Attempts at getting the $\mathfrak{g}_2$-clasp formulas have been made, including a few base-case calculations by Sakamoto and Yonezawa \cite{G2basecasecalc}.
-In this paper, we give triple clasp expansions for $\mathfrak{g}_2$ $(a,b)$-clasp in the following theorem.
+Attempts at getting the $\mathfrak{g}_2$-clasp formulas have been made, including a few base-case calculations by Sakamoto and Yonezawa \cite[Section 5]{G2basecasecalc}.
+In this paper, we give triple clasp expansions for the $\mathfrak{g}_2$ $\lambda$-clasps for all dominant integral weights $\lambda$.
+Our results are summarized in the following theorem.